 My furniture had a heavy coat of varnish, which was probably an oil varnish.
 It had a lacquered and very shiny finish.
 So I used an oil primer to get the best final result!
 When applying it, it should ideally follow the direction of the wood(follow the wood grain).
 For my piece of furniture a single coat of primer was sufficient.
 The purpose of the primer is to make the surface rougher so that the paint adheres well and to also seal it against all previous products that might come through.

 Step 4 – The colour!

-When the primer is dry (about 30 minutes), I can apply my colour.
+When the primer is dry (about 30 minutes), I can apply my colour Ballerina.
 Two coats are applied and the colour is finished.
 It’s beautiful !
 I like this !
 I’m in awe !

 Step 5 – Natural beeswax

 Now my next step I needed to do was the finish.
 I used a Natural beeswax because it is transparent.
 It’s used to protect.
-We apply the wax on all over!
+I applied the wax all over!
 For furniture where there is less traffic, wax is ideal.
-For kitchen tables or cupboards, varnish is preferable because it is a surface that will be wiped down often.
+For kitchen tables or cupboards, a varnish is preferable because it is a surface that will be wiped down often.

 Hope you were able to learn something or were inspired for a project!
 I will get back to you with a new project soon!

 You can follow Rosalie on Facebook and on Instagram.
 She also provides you with her promo code rosaliets10 which gives you a 10% discount on your next purchase!
 Shipping is free for any purchase of $100.00 or more.